Pollinator Lawns, Bee Lawns, Freedom Lawns

 Flowering plants that can support pollinators and grow in the lawn must have the same characteristics that turf grass has along with being a good food source for pollinators.
 Good plants for bee lawns tolerate mowing and still flower when mowed.
 They are perennial, tolerate foot traffic, and can compete and survive when growing with turfgrasses.

-Flowering plants that work well for bee lawns include:
+The University of Minnesota has done research on species well-suited for pollinator lawns.
+Flowering plants that their research has found work well for bee lawns include:

 - Dutch clover (Trifolium repens)

 - creeping thyme (Thymus praecox ssp. arcticus; syn.Thymus serpyllum)

 - violets (Viola spp)

 - dandelion (Taraxacum officinale)